Egon Schiele Most Famous Paintings

 Today, his legacy continues to inspire different artists throughout various genres, including singers like David Bowie and Sex Pistols lead vocalist Sid Vicious.

-Here are 12 of Egon Schiele most famous paintings:
+Here are 12 of Egon Schiele's most famous paintings:

 - Portrait of Wally by Egon Schiele